RP8844/sqlalchemy-challenge/README.md

 This project uses Python and SQLAlchemy to do basic data exploration and analysis of a SQLite climate database.
 All analysis was done using SQLAlchemy (ORM queries), Pandas, and Matplotlib.
 It also provides an Flak API to query this climate data.

 # Part I: Exploratory Climate Analysis
-This part of the project analyzes Hawaii precipitation and weather station data, and produces visualizations of rainfall and temperature patterns.
+This part of the project analyzes Hawaii precipitation and weather station data to produce visualizations of rainfall and temperature patterns.
 It also supports the planning of visits to Hawaii with:

 - Local precipitation summaries for each of the local weather stations
-- Temperature dailies for a flexible range of trip dates.
+- Temperature diaries for a flexible range of trip dates

 It consists of: